forkcms/documentation/module guide/events_publish_and_subscribe.md

 Publish/subscribe (pub/sub in short) is a pattern where sender (publishers) trigger an event, whereon receivers (subscribers) can subscribe.
 With this mechanism modules can be linked and are able to interact on certain events.

 For instance, if you don't like the existing search module and like to implement [Solr](http://lucene.apache.org/solr/), this system could come in handy.
 You don't need to hack every module with some specific code.
-You can subscribe to events that are triggerd when a page is edited (after_edit), or when a blogpost is created (after_add), and execute the code to add/edit/delete the indexed data.
+You can subscribe to events that are triggered when a page is edited (after_edit), or when a blogpost is created (after_add), and execute the code to add/edit/delete the indexed data.

 ## Trigger an event (Publish)